 It's a wet Ohio April as I record this.
 Every time it rains, the soil wakes up a little.
 You can smell it.
 Nearly every human being can.
 It's one of the most recognizable and pleasant smells in the world, and it's so distinct, it has a name: Petricor.
 Petra from the Greek word for rock and ichor from the blood that ran through the veins of the ancient Greek gods.

-Petricor is a combination of chemicals, the main one being geosmin, a by product of the actinobacteria that decompose leaves another organic matter in the soil.
+Petricor is a combination of chemicals, the main one being geosmin, a byproduct of the actinobacteria that decompose leaves another organic matter in the soil.
 Humans can smell geosmin at five parts per trillion.
-In other words, we can smell it 1,000 times more than we can smell the ammonia in smelling salts.
+In other words, we can smell it one thousand times more than we can smell the ammonia in smelling salts.
 This is no accident.
 It's been integral to our survival over vast swaths of our evolution.

 We live in perilous times.
 Environmental problems abound, as do techno shortcuts and techno fantasies.
 That's why it's time to wake up and smell the petricor: the signature of the highest technology we will ever know and our most precious resource.
 In the next episode, I'll discuss how civilization after civilization squandered that resource and fell, how soils are even more in peril in the modern world, and how Edenicity will reverse these trends, laying the basis for a permanently wealthy civilization.

 If you enjoyed Episode 13, please be sure to subscribe so you don't miss a show.
-If you haven't already done so, please visit the news link at edenicity.com to download a copy of the reference design.
-Until next time, I'm Polk, and this has been Edenicity.
+If you haven't already done so, please visit the news link at edenicity.com to download a copy of the Reference Design.
+Until next time, I'm Kev Polk, and this has been Edenicity.